idimitriadis0/TranslateOnLinux/docs/index.md

 You’ll probably need a way to install Microsoft/Windows fonts on your Linux distribution to be able to work with the same fonts as other Microsoft Office users.
 These are mostly proprietary and cannot be distributed along with your GNU/Linux distribution.

 Copying the fonts folder from a Windows machine and placing it in the hidden .fonts folder of your home folder (or creating it, if it does not exist) is a distribution-independent solution.
-Other methods are available per GNU/Linux distribution.
+Other methods are available per GNU/Linux distribution, typically as a package: in Ubuntu, for instance, it is called ttf-mscorefonts-installer; however, it is a significantly old version of these fonts.

 If fonts don’t look good, you might need to learn how to improve anti-aliasing.